Las Vegas Lights FC: Stadium

 The Lights play their home matches at Cashman Field, a stadium in Downtown Las Vegas that was primarily used for the Las Vegas 51s, a minor league baseball team from 1983 until 2018.
 It has 9,334 permanent seats and additional standing room capacity.
 The configuration of Cashman Field is more suited for soccer than other former baseball parks.
 With center field at a right angle and all the foul territory behind first and third base at equal distance, the field is in a square shape and seats are close to the field for soccer.
 Prior to the Lights, the stadium also hosted MLS preseason matches between the LA Galaxy and San Jose Earthquakes in 2016 and 2017.
 The Lights have a 15-year lease agreement with the city government to use Cashman Field, expiring in 2032.

 The Las Vegas 51s (renamed the Las Vegas Aviators) relocated to a new stadium in Summerlin in 2019, leaving the Lights as the sole tenant of Cashman Field.
 The Lights began renovations to the locker rooms and stadium offices prior to the 2019 season, with further plans to make it a soccer-specific venue.
 The city government also began exploring options for a larger soccer-specific stadium in downtown Las Vegas to accommodate an MLS expansion team.
 Cashman Field was sold by the city government in March 2025; the team announced that they would stay at the stadium through the 2026 season, but would seek a new home venue.
+In August 2026, the team confirmed that the 2026 season would be their final season at Cashman, with the final regular season game scheduled for October 17 against Lexington SC.
+The stadium site is slated for redevelopment.

 The team played two regular season games at Las Vegas Ballpark in October 2023.